aokiyusuke/BeatSaberModsKoharuPack/README.md

 * Secondly, I want to emphasize that all mods included in this pack are not official, and I highly recommend switching to BeatMods (https://beatmods.com/#/mods) or ModAssistance (https://github.com/Assistant/ModAssistant/releases) once they start handling these releases.

-* Thirdly, please note that none of the mods in this pack have been fully tested yet, so I cannot guarantee their performance.
+* Thirdly, please note that none of the mods in this pack have been fully tested yet, so I cannot guarantee their functionalities and performance.

 * Lastly, I must inform you that using this pack is at your own risk, and there is no warranty.
 Please keep this in mind before installing any mods from the Koharu Pack.